ABI-Software/ABIBook/PMR/PMR-exposing-cellml.rst

 .. note:: This tutorial assumes that you have logged in to the `model repository`_ and have sufficient privileges in the workspace you wish to expose.

-In this example I will use a *fork* of the the Beeler Reuter 1977 workspace.
+In this example I will use a :term:`*fork*` of the the Beeler Reuter 1977 workspace.
 Creating a *fork* of a workspace creates a *clone* of that workspace that you own, and can push changes to.
 You can *fork* any publicly available workspace in the Physiome model repository.
 For more information on this feature of PMR, refer to the information on features or collaboration.

 Choose the revision to expose
 -----------------------------